amovah/enpeem-search/README.md

 The search result is limited.
 If you want more results than 1 result change it and increase it.

-Note: I use web scraping to search package.
-In a page of search result,  there is 20 results.
-So, the max limit value must be less or equal than `20 - offset`.
+Note: max value of this argument is 20 because there are only 20 results in a page.

 ### skip